Eccodyne/Plant-Watering-System/README.md

 - Uses DS3231 RTC module to keep time/date to trigger watering at the right ime
 - Easy navigation and configuraton via rotary encoder with push button (to enter menus and make settings) and secondary push button (to return from menus)
 - Automatic screen dimming (idle timer can be configured)
+- Watering spikes and connectors to allow for an indiviual watering setup

 This project is not complicated and does not require a high level of technical know-how.
 You just need time, patience and to follow the instructions as set out below.